rahul-shm/Operation-Analytics/README.md

 ## Project Overview
 Operational Analytics involves analyzing a company’s end-to-end operations to identify areas for improvement.
 A key aspect of this is investigating metric spikes—understanding and explaining sudden changes in key metrics like user engagement drops or sales fluctuations.

-As a Lead Data Analyst at a company like Microsoft, this project focuses on using **Advanced SQL** techniques to analyze datasets, derive insights, and provide valuable recommendations to different departments within the company.

 ---

 ## Tasks and SQL Analysis